DAGF1712/Data_analyst_portfolio/Fifa 20 Analysis project/README.md

 Used tool in this project: Google sheets

-Skills used in this project:
+Skills used in this project: Data cleaning, Visualizations, Statistics
-1- Data cleaning
-2- Visualizations
-3- Statistics

-Spreadsheets skill used in this project:
+Spreadsheets skill used in this project: Pivot tables, Data validation, Named ranges, Conditional formating, Formulas
-1- Pivot tables
-2- Data validation
-3- Named ranges
-4- Conditional formating
-5- Formulas

 Link to see the project:
 https://docs.google.com/spreadsheets/d/1zQJraaQcwutiIZZvGDJ9yRoAsKzBxIJZgYJ4qxP9fjc/edit?usp=sharing